When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Preliminaries

 \subsection{Contextual Multi-Armed Bandits}

 \textbf{Context Space} We combine numerical and textual information.
-At each round $t \in [T]$, the environment presents a context $c_t = [x_t, z_t]_{d+n}$ that is a stacking of a $d$-dimensional numerical context vector $x_t \in \mathbb{R}^d$ and the $n$-dimensional textual information $z_t$ (e.g., natural language description, categorical features); $n$ can be arbitrarily large, as is the case for vocabulary size in natural language.
+At each round $t \in [T]$, the environment presents a context $c_t = [x_t, z_t]_{d+n}$ that is a stacking of a $d$-dimensional numerical context vector $x_t \in \mathbb{R}^d$ and the $n$-dimensional textual information $z_t$ (e.g., natural language description, categorical features).
+Here, $n$ can be arbitrarily large as it corresponds to the size of the vocabulary in a natural language setting.